sacheen59/country-location-based-on-mobile-number/README.md

 - [Contact](#contact)

 ## project description
-This project is for finding the location of the country from the given number of the user.
+This project is for finding the location of the country from the given phone number of the user.

 ## Installation